Tom & Thomas: Casting

 Tom & Thomas gained initial media interest through its illusive casting auditions.
 The auditions took place across the UK and the Netherlands, and resulted in a final casting session held in London, UK.
 The eventual winners were Tom and Alex Dawes, twins from the Midlands who are more generally known for their guest appearance in Nickelodeon's TV adaptation of Jacqueline Wilson's Double Act.
 However, after being accepted for the roles, the pair were rejected in favour of Johnson as loss of funding cut the cast in half.
 After a brief conflict between the Dawes twins and Lammers, which resulted in the pair gaining UK rights to the title "Tom & Thomas", the matter was settled with an undisclosed settlement.
 The Dawes twins have not been involved in any acting since, and now both hold positions at the University of Oxford.

 Filming

+Filming took place in London, Amsterdam, and Haarlem from December 2000 to July 20, 2001.
+In London, despite high costs and strict local regulations, street scenes were shot to give the film an international flavor.
+In Haarlem, at the Kenau Park, a winter atmosphere was recreated at the end of May using artificial snow and set decorations to convey a Christmas mood.

-Tom & Thomas was filmed in the following locations:
+The main filming took place in the following locations: